What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 8. Assign content roles

-You need to have a management aspect in your content to help you know who is creating different pieces of content.
-You must have a plan for who will create your content.
+You need to manage your content flow so that you always know who is creating different pieces of content.

 Lastly, you’ll want to establish when your audience will see your content.
 It’s important to know when your content is going live so you can strategically plan your content.